aiporre/video_tools/README.md

 # video tools
-Some usefull scripts to process videos as Objects.
+Some useful scripts to process videos as Objects.